philohere/holberton-system_engineering-devops/0x00-shell_basics/README.md

 3. List Directory in Long Format Script
 4. Display Hidden Files in Directory Script
 5. Display curent directory in long format with group IDs displayed numerically Script
+6. Create a directory namee "holberton" in the /tmp/ directory script